 Mortgage applications dip

-Mortgage applications decreased 4.2% for the two weeks ending Jan.1, the Mortgage Bankers Association (MBA) reported Wednesday.
+Overall mortgage applications decreased 4.1% in the week ending Jan.
+22, the Mortgage Bankers Association (MBA) reported Wednesday.

-Would-be borrowers may want to spring into action, especially homeowners who’ve been putting off refinancing.
-More than 19 million mortgage holders could save an average $308 per month by refinancing now, according to mortgage technology and data provider Black Knight.
+More than 19 million mortgage holders can still save an average $308 per month by refinancing now, says mortgage technology and data provider Black Knight.

-The best way to get a rock-bottom rate is by shopping around.
-When you compare a minimum of five rate quotes, studies show, you can save thousands of dollars over the life of your loan.
+Studies from Freddie Mac and others have shown when you compare at least five rate quotes, you can save thousands of dollars over the life of your loan.

 If you wait too long, you’ll need to spot savings elsewhere.
 Do a bit more comparison shopping when you buy or renew your homeowners insurance, and you could save hundreds of dollars a year for the coverage you need.